Length of Stay

 You will be contacted after discharge to follow up on your treatment.
 You may receive follow-up calls to check on your progress starting within 3 days and continuing up to 3 months post discharge.
 We want to ensure you are continuing to progress and offer any assistance we can.

 You may also receive a patient satisfaction survey asking about your experience on the IRU.
-If you have any questions or concerns with your care during or after discharge, please call the Program Manager at 916.453.4689 and share your concerns.
+If you have any questions or concerns with your care during or after discharge, please call the Program Director at (916) 453-4689 and share your concerns.
 We want to do everything we can to make your stay here as positive as possible.